-Fishing enthusiasts from around the country flock to the State of Florida not only for our endless sunshine but the array of diverse fishing opportunities.
+Fishing enthusiasts from around the country flock to Florida not only for its top beach destinations, but also the array of diverse fishing opportunities that appeal to all ages and skill levels.
 Often referred to as “The Fishing Capital of the World,” here you will discover an abundance of freshwater and saltwater hotspots to keep your vacation itinerary full, from the emerald waters in the Panhandle all the way down to the Florida Keys.
-Whether you want to go deep sea fishing or prefer to cast a line off the pier, the Sunshine State has you covered, as its a perfect spot for anglers at any skill level, where you can catch a monster bass one day and some panfish for dinner the next.
-Pack your fishing gear and get ready for an adventure, as these are 13 of the best fishing vacations in Florida.
+Whether you want to go deep-sea fishing or prefer to cast a line off the pier, you can catch a monster bass one day and some panfish for dinner the next.
+Pack your fishing gear and get ready for an adventure, as these are some of the best fishing vacations in Florida.

 Key Largo (Hotel Prices & Photos)